 A model is given as a clustered graph, which is an abstract syntax for representing netlists, state transition diagrams, block diagrams, etc. An abstract syntax is a conceptual data organization.
 A particular clustered graph configuration is called a topology.
 A topology is a collection of entities and relations.
 Furthermore, entities have ports and relations connect the ports.
-We consistently use the term connection to denote the association between connected ports (or their entities), and the term link to denote the association between ports and relations.
-Thus, a connection consists of a relation and two or more links.
+We consistently use the term connection to denote the association between connected ports (or their entities), and the term link to denote the association between ports and relations or between relations.
+Thus, a connection consists of one or more relations and two or more links.